 Helen McDermott worked with Gus at Westward.

 As the 1980s began, Helen was just months into a new role as a continuity announcer with Anglia Television.
 She put forward the idea to the Powers That Be of the time that an Anglia version of Mr Honeybun would be ideal for that channel's birthday club slots.
 Anglia was initially unimpressed with the idea, but Helen persevered.
 It would be good, she said, to have something in the Birthday Club feature that would amuse children who were not waiting for a birthday mention.
 Eventually, Anglia agreed.
 Interviewed years later, Helen recalled that the original puppet was then made by somebody called "Vera, from down the road."
-B.C. made his debut in late 1980 or early 1981.
+B.C. made his debut in late 1980.

 B.C. - allowed to stay up to welcome in the New Year of 1985.